akka/akka/akka-docs/rst/java/lambda-actors.rst

 Receive messages
 ================

-An Actor has to implement the ``receive`` method to receive messages:
+An Actor either has to set its initial receive behavior in the constructor by calling the :meth:`receive` method in the :class:`AbstractActor`:

+.. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/actor/ActorDocTest.java
+   :include: receive-constructor
+   :exclude: and-some-behavior

+or by implementing the :meth:`receive` method in the :class:`Actor` interface:

 .. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/actor/ActorDocTest.java#receive

-The :meth:`receive` method should define a series of match statements (which has the type ``PartialFunction<Object, BoxedUnit>``) that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.
+Both the argument to the :class:`AbstractActor` :meth:`receive` method and the return type of the :class:`Actor` :meth:`receive` method is a ``PartialFunction<Object, BoxedUnit>`` that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.

 Don't let the type signature scare you.
 To allow you to easily build up a partial function there is a builder named ``ReceiveBuilder`` that you can use.